BioBoost/course-linux-essentials/docs/b-managing-linux-systems/02-users-and-groups/README.md

 Try to login to the `daemon` account.
 Use `sudo su daemon`.
 What does it display as a message ?
 What application is outputting this message ?
 Run it and prove it.

 `/usr/sbin/nologin`

+Challenge: Create a group with a specific id of 1337.

 Some user entries are showing `/bin/false` as the shell command.
 Do some research and explain what the difference is with `/usr/sbin/nologin` -->